 Dysthymia is a mood disorder similar to depression.
 The symptoms of dysthymia may be a little less intense, but unfortunately they tend to last much longer than those of major depression.

 If you have dysthymia, you may have mistakenly attributed your low energy or difficutly getting things done to your personality.
 You may have even been called lazy or told you had a negative attitude by others.
 It is troubling that too often dysthymia goes undiagnosed and a person doesn't receive treatment for dysthymia and instead carries around the burden of self-blame and is unfairly judged by others.

-Dysthymic Disorder, according to the DSM-IV-TR, is a Mood Disorder.
+Dysthymic Disorder, according to the DSM-V, is a Mood Disorder.
 That is the same category as Major Depressive Disorder (Depression) and Bipolar Disorder.
 Dysthymia is characterized by depressive symptoms that include at least two of the following: